ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 ## Services

-Blazor is built on DI [Dependency Injection] and IOC [Inversion of Control] principles.
+Blazor uses DI [Dependency Injection] and IOC [Inversion of Control] principles.
 If you're unfamiliar with these concepts, do a little [backgound reading](https://www.codeproject.com/Articles/5274732/Dependency-Injection-and-IoC-Containers-in-Csharp) before diving into Blazor.
 It'll save you time in the long run!

 Blazor Singleton and Transient services are relatively straight forward.
 You can read more about them in the [Microsoft Documentation](https://docs.microsoft.com/en-us/aspnet/core/blazor/fundamentals/dependency-injection).
 Scoped are a little more complicated.

 1. A scoped service object exists for the lifetime of a client application session - note client and not server.
 Any application resets, such as F5 or navigation away from the application, resets all scoped services.
 A duplicated tab in a browser creates a new application, and a new set of scoped services.
 2. A scoped service can be restricted to an single object (normally a component) in code.
-The `OwningComponentBase` component class restricts the life of a scoped service to the lifetime of the component.
+The `OwningComponentBase` component class restricts the life of a scoped service to the lifetime of that component.

 `Services` is the Blazor IOC [Inversion of Control] container.
-Service instances are declared:
+Service instances are declared as follows:
-1. In Blazor Server in `Startup.cs` in `ConfigureServices`
+1. Blazor Server, in `Startup.cs` method `ConfigureServices`
-2. In Blazor WASM in `Program.cs`.
+2. Blazor WASM in `Program.cs`.

-This solution uses a Service Collection extension methods such as `AddApplicationServices` to keep all the application specific services under one roof.
+This solution uses a set of Service Collection extension methods such as `AddInMemoryApplicationServices` to logically organise the solution services.

 ```csharp
 // Blazr.Database.Web/startup.cs